jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

     <source src="/images/10.5-release/speed.mp4" type="video/mp4">
 </video>

-Not only you're seeing the speed differences, you're seeing the new animations!
-Images **will fade in** every time you move to another page.
-You **can** disable that in settings if you want to come back the old behaviour though.
+Not only it is faster, we have new animations too!
+Images will fade in every time you change pages.
+If you don't like the new animations they can be modified in settings

-The old-standing issue that many of you had (by the way, introduced by the *fellow writer* of this post 🙄) caused by the images has been fixed in this version
+We finally fixed the long standing issue many of you had with images (which I introduced, didn't mean to cause it!).
+Although the issue is no longer around us, we still aren't happy with the end result and hope to further improve it going forward.
-(although we want to keep improving in that matter, as we're still not completely happy with the current implementation)
+The long-standing issue that many of you had ( of this post 🙄) caused by the images has been fixed in this version (although we want to keep improving in that matter, as we're still not completely happy with the current implementation)

-That's pretty much what you'll notice at first sight for web anyway.
-A lot of not-that-relevant improvements, translations and bug fixes have been added.
-Consider that they're easter eggs, so happy finding!
-Ah, and we also added keyboard support for TVs and improved the compatibility with old browsers (just in case)!
+That's pretty much all for the web interface this release.
+The rest of the work has primarily been translations and bug fixes.
+Have fun finding out which ones we solved!
+Oh, and before I move on to the server, we added better keyboard support for TVs and improved compatibility with old browsers.

 Okay, server time then!
-This time we focused heavily in migrating to .NET Core 3.0 (the framework we use for building the server's core).
+This time we focused heavily on migrating to .NET Core 3.1 which is the framework the server is built on.
-Although this seems boring, let's see some benchmarks from the hex decoder (used in server's tasks):
+Although this might be not interesting at all, let's see some benchmarks from the hex decoder (used in server's tasks):

 ```
 |                         Method |     Mean |    Error |   StdDev |   Gen 0 | Gen 1 | Gen 2 | Allocated |